monk-io/docs/docs/monk-in-10.md

     That's it!
 You're now running stuff, in the cloud, with Monk 🎉

-## Cleaning up
+## Cleaning Up

 If you don't want to use the cluster anymore just do:

     monk cluster nuke

-This will destroy the cluster and all associated resources. **Careful here!
+This will destroy the cluster and all associated resources. **Be careful!
 Monk will not back up the storage of the instances it terminates**.

 In case you'd like to create another cluster, follow this guide again or see: [Creating a cluster](guides/creating-a-cluster.md).

-## What's next?
+## What's Next?

-The cluster has 3 machines and it can do much more than just running one simple workload.
+Our newly formed cluster has 3 machines and can do much more than just running one simple workload.
 Having your cluster up and running is enough to start trying [everything that Monk has to offer](features.md).

-If you'd like to try a more advanced setup including a database, an HTTP server, and a self-made service, continue to our first A-Z tutorial: [Running a small system](guides/basic-app.md).
+If you'd like to try a more advanced setup including a database, HTTP server, and a self-made service, continue to our first A-Z tutorial: [Running a small system](guides/basic-app.md).